mjlaferla/WTA-Hike-Project/README.md

 # WTA-Hike-Scraper
-Scrapes publicly available hike data from Washington Trail Association Website
+This program scrapes publicly available hike data from Washington Trail Association website.

+Note: Yoshio Hasegawa was a major contributor and collaborator and wrote the intial code for this scraper https://github.com/YoshioHasegawa